nyeogmi/moogle/README.md

 # Moogle

-`moogle` is a tool for junction tables in Rust.
+`moogle` is a relational data store in Rust.
+Specifically, it does junction tables.

-Conceptually, it's an alternative to `HashMap` with a lot of desirable properties for games and simulations.
+Operationally, it's an alternative to `HashMap` with a lot of desirable properties for games and simulations.

 I haven't profiled it yet, but based on its implementation (a very thin layer over `BTreeMap`) I'd expect it to be within an order of magnitude of `BTreeMap` in all respects.